 After reviewing this guide, readers should be able to:

 - Perform basic searches in BHL

 - Know the difference between full-text and catalog search

 - Perform advanced searches

 - Download images from the BHL website and also from the BHL Flickr site.

-Acknowledgements: With thanks to Barbara Ferry, Polly Lasker, and Angel Aguirre of the Smithsonian Libraries for sharing their work and to Diane Rielinger at the Harvard University Botany Libraries and Mary Sears, Head of Public Services in the Harvard University Ernst Mayr Library for their contributions.
+Acknowledgements: This guide was originally written by Constance Rinaldo, Librarian of the Ernst Mayr Library of the MCZ from 1999-2021.
+Continuing thanks to Barbara Ferry, Polly Lasker, and Angel Aguirre of the Smithsonian Libraries for sharing their work and to Diane Rielinger at the Harvard University Botany Libraries and Mary Sears, Head of Public Services in the Harvard University Ernst Mayr Library for their contributions.